jdhughes-usgs/GW3099-2024/exercises/PEST/background/RESOURCES.md

 ### Documentation
 The definitive guide (online, so often updated) for PEST++ is [here](https://github.com/usgs/pestpp/blob/master/documentation/pestpp_users_manual.md).

+### Curriculum for more study
+The Groundwater Modelling Decision Support Initiative ([GMDSI](gmdsi.org)) has multiple resources including tutorial videos on specific topics and has hosted the hybrid online/self-study course referenced during this class.
+The notebooks for the online curriculum are [here](https://github.com/gmdsi/GMDSI_notebooks).

 ### Executables
 The best place for getting the latest executables is [here](https://github.com/usgs/pestpp/releases).
 Or you can use the [`get_pestpp`](https://pyemu.readthedocs.io/en/latest/autoapi/pyemu/utils/get_pestpp/index.html) functionality in `pyemu` as well.